carpentries/instructor-training/_episodes/18-preparation.md

 also important to consider the broader contexts they bring in ways that you will never get to fully explore in your classroom.
 It can be helpful to reserve time to think through ways in which learners' experiences and needs may be similar to or different from your own, or from each others.

+> ## Imagine a Learner
+>
+> Take a moment to silently imagine a learner who might attend your workshop.
+What is their background?
+What problem do they face?
+> What will they gain from attending your workshop?
+>
+> This exercise should take about 2 minutes.
+{: .challenge}

-Whether through learner profiles or more general brainstorming, it is useful to recognize that you will never know everything about the whole people who come into your classroom.
+As you strive to anticipate your audience, it is useful to recognize that you will never know everything about the whole people who come into your classroom.
 You will not be informed about their hopes and fears beyond what they choose to present.
 You will never know the full spectrum of neurodiversity represented in your workshop.
 You will not know who is going through a rough break-up, who struggles with an abusive work environment, who has a sick baby at home, or who skipped breakfast to save money that morning.
+What challenges might affect your imaginary person?
 Thinking deeply about learners as people can help you prepare to bring your best self and provide an inclusive environment for everyone.

 ## Reversing your Preparation Process

-Now that you have a sense of who might be in your classroom, you are ready to think through **their experience with the content you plan to teach**.
+Now that you have a sense of who might be in your classroom, a good next step is to think through **their experience with the content you plan to teach**.
 This is different from thinking through the content itself.

 In curriculum design, most people naturally approach development in the order in which they use it.
 Lessons first, then assessments.
 Learning objectives